Hybrid Synergy Drive: G4 rear-wheel drive (Multistage THS-II)

 The L310 transmission for rear-wheel drive applications succeeded the prior L110 transmission in premium vehicles.
 Compared to the L110 and L210, the L310 couples MG2 to the ring gear of the PSD (R1).
 In addition L310 adds a third planetary gearset, compounded with the second (MSRD) by coupling the planetary gear carrier of the second planetary gearset (P2) with the ring gear of the third planetary gearset (R3), and by coupling the ring gear of the second (R2) with the planetary gear carrier of the third (P3).

 In addition, several rotating clutches and brakes have been added, including a one-way clutch on the planetary gear carrier of the second planetary gearset (P2).
 By selectively engaging these, the transmission can simulate ten different gear ratios.

 Generation 5

-The fifth generation Hybrid Synergy Drive transaxle is similar to the prior generation, with detail improvements making the electric motors lighter, more compact, and more powerful.
+The fifth generation Hybrid Synergy Drive started to appear in 2023 (MY23).

+The mechanism is similar to the previous generation, but the electric motors have been improved and are now lighter, more compact and more powerful (18bhp).

+Some configurations have also switched to using Li-ion batteries (v.
+NiMH) which also offers a size/weight reduction for better performance.